carlosnakane/microfrontend-experiment/Readme.md

 ## Running

-If all goes well while building run:
+If all goes well while building, run the follow command:
 ```
 $ docker-compose up
+# or "docker-compose up --build"
+# in case you changed some Dockerfile
 ```

 ## What now?